Dear Fathers, Friends in Christ,

 Jesus asked his disciples, "How many loaves do you have?"
 "Seven," they replied.
 Then he directed the crowd to take their places on the ground.
 Taking the seven loaves, he gave thanks, broke them and gave them to his disciples to distribute.
 And they handed them out to the crowd.

 Our Church uses the story of the multiplication of the loaves about four different times in the course of the Church Year.
-Obviously, it's a favorite with her.
+Obviously, it's a favourite with her.
 This morning what you are hearing from Mark's Gospel is what the Scripture scholars call a doublet.
 A doublet sounds like something that comes from poetry, but here the meaning is different.
 A doublet in Scripture is a repetition of something that was used elsewhere.

 And that is exactly what has happened here in Mark's Gospel.
 We have the story of the feeding of four thousand with seven loaves of bread two chapters after we read about the five thousand with five loaves and two fish.
 Scholars tell us it is the same story.
 A few of the details have been changed, but the essence of the story is the same.
 That's what they mean by calling this story a doublet.
 Sometimes people hear that and say, "Well, weren't there two times that Jesus fed the people in the wilderness?"
 "Probably not," say most contemporary Scripture scholars.